But with so many intranet solutions available, how do you decide on the best one for your specific need?

 - Cost model matters more than you think.
 Some platforms charge per user, which gets expensive quickly.
 Others offer unlimited users, letting you include contractors, casual staff, and frontline workers without budget blowouts.

 - Support quality can make or break your project.
-Check if you'll get local support in your time zone or if you'll be dealing with overseas call centers.
+Check if you'll get local support in your time zone or if you'll be dealing with overseas call centres.
 Implementation support is just as important as ongoing help.

 - Integrations with your existing tools save time and reduce frustration.
 Your intranet should work with Microsoft 365, Google Workspace, your HR system, and other business software.